 - Previous claims – A history of previous claims will affect a landlord’s insurance

 Rent Guarantee Insurance

-Rent guarantee insurance offers the landlord protection against any rent loss should the tenant default on their rental payments.
-If you rely on your tenant’s rent as your main source of income, having rent guarantee insurance in place will ensure that you’re not left out of pocket if your tenant doesn’t pay the rent.
+Rent guarantee insurance protects the landlord against any rent loss should the tenant default on rental payments.
+If you rely on your tenant’s rent as your main source of income, having rent guarantee insurance in place will ensure you’re not left out of pocket if your tenant doesn’t pay the rent.

-Rent guarantee insurance is included our Rent on Time management plan.
-For £89 a month (inc VAT), your rent will be paid on time every time– regardless of whether your tenant pays.
+Rent guarantee insurance is included in our Rent on Time management plan.
+From £99 a month (inc VAT), your rent will be paid on time every time– regardless of whether your tenant pays.
 Find out what else is included in our Rent on Time package here.

 Legal Expense Insurance

 Legal Expense Insurance is usually combined with Rent Guarantee Insurance.
 If your tenant falls into arrears or a situation arises that means you need to take legal possession of you property, Legal Expenses Insurance will cover all your legal costs.